 Setting yourself up for failure?

 Let me be clear, setting goals is a good thing.
-Pushing yourself to do more than you think you’re capable can allow you to do things you thought you could only dream of.
-However, the goals you set should be realistic, and what’s realistic is going to change based on how your illness is currently affecting you.
+Pushing yourself to do more than you think that you’re capable of can allow you to do things you thought you could only dream of… or it can knock you on your ass.
+The goals you set should still be realistic, and what’s realistic is going to change based on how your illness is currently affecting you.
 If you’re setting yourself up for failure, how is that doing you any favours?

 The way I try to look at it is that goals should be proportionate to the amount of energy you have and the amount of energy it would take to complete a task.
 If depression is sucking the life out of you and your energy level is so low that if it were a gas tank you’d be running on fumes, is it reasonable to plan on going for a 4-hour drive on that empty tank?
 Hmm, not so much.

 So I say, if taking a shower when you’re severely depressed takes about the same amount of energy that it would take you to climb Mount Kilimanjaro when you’re well, then taking a shower is a huge goal and an accomplishment worth celebrating.
 The fact that showering when you’re well is easy is totally irrelevant.
 It’s not an apples-to-apples comparison or even an apples-to-watermelons comparison; it’s more of an apples-to-mountains comparison.

 As I nurse, I try to tell both myself and my patients to aim low and dream small when feeling really unwell.
 Achieving a “small” goal will serve you better than failing at a bigger goal.
 And don’t forget to congratulate yourself for that mountain-summit-equivalent shower that you didn’t think you could do.
 You absolutely earned it.

 You may also be interested in these posts: